JonMike8/JonMike8/README.md

 # About Me:
-I'm currently in my fourth year of Stevnes Institute of Technology pursuing a degree in software engineering.
+I'm a recent graduate from Stevnes Institute of Technology pursuing a degree in software engineering.
 I recently interned as a Software Engineering Intern at MoneyLion Inc., and am currently a technical lead at Stevens Blueprint.
 Besides programming, I also enjoy exercising, skiing, and playing rock climbing.

 ## Socials: